Tax strategy – Odfjell Drilling Group

 Our Tax Strategy

-1. Approach of the Group to risk management and governance arrangements in relation to taxation
+1. Approach of the Group to risk management and governance arrangements in relation to UK taxation

 1.2 Tax risk management